opstract/devops-training/linux-admin/part-5-tasks/ch-18-vim/tasks.md

 vim
-1.Start the vim and do some or all of the exercises open a file named session.txt and put the below lines: sameer zakaria
+1. Start the vim and do some or all of the exercises open a file named session.txt and put the below lines: sameer zakaria